pjekel/cbtree/documentation/StoreModels.md

 #### normalize: ####
 > String (true), If true, the checked state of any non branch (leaf) checkbox is
 > normalized, that is, true or false.
 When normalization is enabled checkboxes
-> associated with tree leafs can never have a mixed state.
+> associated with tree leafs (e.g. nodes without children) can never have a mixed state.

 #### query: ####
+> Object (null), A set of JavaScript 'property name: value' pairs used to identify
-> Object (null), Specifies the set of children of the root item.
+> the children of the root item.
 For example: {type:'parent'}.
 > If not specified, the store identifier attribute is used to query the store.

 #### rootLabel: ####